-Five festivals, two days, one city.
+Five festivals, one city.

 Edinburgh is a festival city, and visiting in August means having the chance to go to FIVE of the eleven festivals that run over the year.
-I’ve lived in Edinburgh for a few years but I love a challenge, so I have also attempted to see as much as all the festivals as possible in one weekend, like a visitor might!

 There are five festivals in Edinburgh in August, and each one is a little different.